regular-life/OS-Assignments/Assignment-1/Ques3/Writeup.md

 # Arithmetic Calculator Bash Script

 ## Introduction
-This document explains the functionality and implementation of an arithmetic calculator Bash script.
-The script reads input from "input.txt," performs calculations based on the provided operation, and saves the results in "output.txt" within the "Result" directory.
+This is a writeup for the implementation of Arithmetic Calculator using File I/O in Bash Script as part of the **IIITD CSE231 course Operating Systems** - Assignment 1.

 ## Table of Contents
 1. [Understanding the Code](#understanding-the-code)